 There are two different prices for our air conditioning recharge service to reflect the two types of gas used in cars.

 Our prices start from £58.99 for R134a rising to £119 for R1234YF.

 Most modern cars are likely to use R1234YF gas which is more environmentally friendly than the older R134a gas.

 We are able to tell you which type of gas your car requires over the phone simply by taking your registration number.

 Should I worry about my air con in the winter months?

-The air con system contains both refrigerant and oil and it's good practice to keep these fluids flowing in order to lubricate the system.
-This is basic air con maintenance and will help to prevent the systems components either seizing or perishing through inactivity.
+The air-con system contains both refrigerant and oil and it's good practice to keep these fluids flowing in order to lubricate the system.
+This is basic air con maintenance and will help to prevent the system's components from either seizing or perishing through inactivity.

 Also, keep in mind that the air-con system comes in very handy during the winter months by helping to reduce moisture and clear steamed-up windows.

 Want to know how to make the most out of your air con?
 Read our blog post on car air conditioning tips